 The rest of the country features a nice breeze from the Atlantic ocean, so even in the sun, you feel nice and cool.
 That said, the sun feels nice and warm on the Mediterranean coast.

-Weather in Morocco in February
+Morocco Weather in February

+Another one of the best times to visit Morocco is in February.
 Filled with sunny days, February may be one of the colder months of the year, but it also marks the beginning of things hotting up (slightly) for Morocco.

 Temperatures average out at about 21°C, with around 11 hours of sunshine per day.
 That’s not too bad for February anywhere in the world!